First and Last and Always: Legacy

-Andrew Eldritch did not consider The Sisters of Mercy as gothic rock band, and instead wanted them to be classified as a continuation of 1960s classic rock music:
+Despite the album and the band's significant impact on the goth scene in the 1980s, with the band being regarded as a major influence on the second wave of the goth movement alongside other bands such as The Mission and Fields of the Nephilim, Andrew Eldritch did not consider The Sisters of Mercy as gothic rock band, and instead wanted them to be classified as a continuation of 1960s classic rock music:

 We come from 1969; we are the children of Altamont.
 We don't know who the fuck Alien Sex Fiend are and we don't want to know.
 Throughout our career, we've had to fight against the preconception that most of the public has of us as being something that sprang out of post-punk.
 We regard ourselves as having sprung from pre-1970s rock music, as the inheritors of that tradition and the only people with any chance of propagating it further.

 I think the title track is gloomy but not the others.
 They may not be tremendously optimistic...gloomy and doomy suggest an air of apathetic resignation, which I don't think we're prone to.

 In 2012, a retrospective by the Sonic Seducer magazine called the album a "pillar of the goth culture" and included it in a list of "10 Key Albums for the Gothic Scene".
+The band have also been credited as a goth band on various lists of this nature.